lmondada/dphil-thesis/content/02_quantum/05_need_help.md

 ancilla qubits to the program.
 Through smartly designed interactions with the data qubits, the ancilla qubits pick up the errors from the data.
-When we subsequently perform measurements on the ancilla qubits, these errors result in modified outcomes, called the error "syndrome".
+When we subsequently perform measurements on the ancilla qubits, these errors result in modified outcomes, called the error _syndrome_.

-The challenging bit comes next: from a run of syndrome measurements, one must infer the most likely errors---a step known as "syndrome decoding".
+The challenging bit comes next: from a run of syndrome measurements, one must infer the most likely errors---a step known as _syndrome decoding_.
 This is a purely classical maximum likelihood problem that requires a non-trivial amount of compute to resolve.
 For small problem instances, all possible input syndromes can be tabled, and the outputs precomputed---in which case the problem at